sinatra/sinatra/README.md

 secret and store it in an environment variable on each host running your application so that all of your application instances will share the same secret.
 You should periodically rotate this session secret to a new value.
-Here are some examples of how you might create a 64 byte secret and set it:
+Here are some examples of how you might create a 64-byte secret and set it:

 **Session Secret Generation**